Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 6. Dec 14 8.
 Mar 15

-Ernst Schroeder's position in German painting in the 1950s is exceptional and unique, and his great importance for the "Berlin School of Painting" has long been recognised.
-Few people realise, however, that Schroeder was also very important for a number of Dresden artists.
-To mark the 25th anniversary of his death, the Leonhardi Museum is honouring Ernst Schroeder with the first solo exhibition of his works in Saxony, featuring important loans from the Lindenau Museum in Altenburg, the Neubrandenburg Art Collection, the Pomeranian State Museum in Greifswald and many private collections.
+Ernst Schroeder’s position within German painting of the 1950s is exceptional and unique; his great significance for the ‘Berlin School of Painting’ has long been recognised.
+Hardly anyone is aware, however, that Schroeder was also of great importance to a number of artists in Dresden.
+To mark the 25th anniversary of his death, the Leonhardi Museum is honouring Ernst Schroeder with the first solo exhibition of his works in Saxony, which features key loans from the Lindenau Museum in Altenburg, the Neubrandenburg Art Collection, the Pomeranian State Museum in Greifswald and many private collections, and which highlights the artist’s stature.

 "In the 1950s, an important painter lived in Berlin whose paintings were not exhibited in any museum.
 Only in the studios of his friends at the time, Werner Stötzer, Manfred Böttcher, Harald Metzkes and others, could one later see his works during visits, which were touchingly impressive because the objects they depicted took on a metaphysical dimension in their obvious reality.
 There was no superficial desire for art, but an intensity that was conveyed by the simplest means, a power of modesty that had never been seen before.
 This painter's name was Ernst Schroeder and he had been banished from the art scene for a long time.
 His friends, however, remembered him with great respect. "